mobiquity-networks/MN-Notifications-Android-SDK/README.md

 ## Setup ##
 This SDK requires use of the Android Studio development environment.
+It is packaged an AAR and hosted on jcenter so please ensure you have jcenter setup as a repository for your app.
+For more information please refer to the Android documentation here: https://developer.android.com/studio/build/index.html

 In the the app module build.gradle we need to add this SDK as a dependency:
 ```